MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-custom-cds-integration.md

                         ApplicationArea = All;
                         Visible = true;
                         Image = LinkAccount;
-                        ToolTip = 'Create or modify the coupling to a CDS Worker.';
+                        ToolTip = 'Create or modify the coupling to a Common Data Service Worker.';

                         trigger OnAction()
                         var